 Also, for indoor trees, shaking them gently will make all the loose and dry leaves fall off.

 Here are some of the best trees you can grow indoors

 Decide a day and start doing these things below every month for happy indoor plants:

-Indoor plants accumulate some dust on leaves that has to be removed timely as it impedes their ability to photosynthesize and affects the plant’s overall health.
+Indoor plants accumulate some dust on leaves that must be removed timely as it impedes their ability to photosynthesize and affects the plant’s overall health.
 Give your plants’ leaves a gentle wipe with a damp sponge or soft towel.
-For dusting succulents and cactus, using compressed air from a distance will be a good idea.
+For dusting succulents and cacti, using compressed air from a distance will be a good idea.